You have options...

 The first step in planned giving is to select the fund that best meets your personal approach to giving and charitable intent.
 The Community Foundation of Northwest Florida can assist you and your financial advisor in customizing a fund that meets your goals and expectations.
-The following is a list of funds:

 The Community Foundation welcomes unrestricted gifts of any amount.
 Through the combined unrestricted gifts made by many donors from the community, the Foundation is provided the flexibility to address current and future community needs.

 A fund used to make gifts to one or more charities designated in advance over a long period of time.

 - A donor may create a fund designed to provide long-term financial

 support to one or more charities that are important to the donor

 - This may be a current gift or made as an estate gift

 - This type of fund is usually endowed, but it is not a requirement.